-Morocco’s population of an estimated 33.9 million is overwhelmingly (99%) Sunni Muslim.
+Morocco’s population of an estimated 34.5 million is overwhelmingly (99%) Sunni Muslim.
 The remainder includes Shi’a Muslim, Jewish, Christian and Baha’i communities.
 Estimates of the Christian population vary from 5,000 to 25,000 expatriate Christians and from 4,000 to 12,000 Moroccan Christians, many of whom are ethnically Amazigh (Berber).
 Recognised churches, primarily serving expatriate communities, are organised under the Council of Christian Churches in Morocco, the membership of which includes Roman Catholic, French Protestant, Greek and Russian Orthodox, and Anglican churches.
 A more recently established network of expatriate churches, the Moroccan Association of Protestant Churches, also has recognition but its member churches must regularly apply to renew their licences.
 National believers meet primarily in unofficial house churches.

-The constitution of Morocco establishes Islam as the religion of the State, asserts that the free exercise of religion is guaranteed and upholds the principle of non-discrimination.
+The constitution of Morocco establishes Islam as the State religion, asserts that the free exercise of religion is guaranteed and upholds the principle of non-discrimination.
 Legal provisions strictly prohibit blasphemy and defamation of religions, as well as non-Islamic proselytism.
 According to the Penal Code, anyone who attempts to prevent persons from the exercise of their religious beliefs, and anyone who offers incitements in order to “shake the faith of a Muslim” or to convert a Muslim to another religion faces imprisonment and a fine.
 The Associations Law prohibits any association that seeks to undermine Islam, and the distribution of non-Islamic materials is restricted.
 Although Rabbinical authorities have jurisdiction over personal status issues for the small Jewish communities, there is no equivalent provision for Christians – those born into Muslim families are subject to Shari’a courts in matters of personal status.
 Women registered as Muslim are not permitted to marry non-Muslims.

-Morocco ratified the International Covenant on Civil and Political Rights (ICCPR) on 3rd May 1979.
+Morocco ratified the International Covenant on Civil and Political Rights (ICCPR) on 3 May 1979.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 Morocco’s ratification of the ICCPR was made without reservation.